thewhiteh4t/killcast/README.md

 ## Features

-* Interesting Information such as Build Version, Country, Timezone etc
+* Extract Interesting Information such as Build Version, Country, Timezone etc
-* Rename Devices
+* Rename
 * Reboot
 * Perform Factory Reset
 * Kill Active Applications such as YouTube, Netflix and Google Play Music

+## What is not working

+* Play any YouTube Video
+* Other things that we are not aware of ;)

 ## Tested On :